bhky/nodding-pigeon/README.md

 result = predict_video(
   "your_head_gesture_video.mp4",
-  from_beginning=False,
-  motion_threshold=0.5,  # Optionally tune the thresholds.
+  from_beginning=False,  # Optionally change these parameters.
+  motion_threshold=0.5,
   gesture_threshold=0.9
 )
-# The `from_beginning` flag controls whether the needed frames will be obtained
-# from the beginning or toward the end of the video.
-# Thresholds can be adjusted as needed, see explanation below.
 ```
+Note that no matter how long your video is, only the
+pre-defined number of frames (`60` for the current model) will be used for
+prediction.
+The `from_beginning` flag controls whether the needed frames
+will be obtained from the beginning or toward the end of the video.

+Thresholds can be adjusted as needed, see explanation in a later section.

 ## Result format